BgeeDB/BgeeDB_R/README.md

 myTopAnatObject <-  topAnat(myTopAnatData, geneList)
 ```

-*Warning*: This can be long, especially if the gene list is large, since expression calls will be propagated through the ontology (e.g., expression in the forebrain will be counted as expression in parent structures such as the brain, nervous system, etc).
+*Warning*: This can be long, especially if the gene list is large, since the anatomical ontology is large and expression calls will be propagated through the whole ontology (e.g., expression in the forebrain will also be counted as expression in parent structures such as the brain, nervous system, etc).
+Consider running a script in batch mode if you have multiple analyses to do.

 #### Launch an enrichment test for anatomical terms